expenture/Expense/README.md

 $ bin/setup
 ```

 Configure the application by editing the environment variables in `.env`.
-After that's done, you can start the development server by running `bin/server`.
+After that's done, you can start the development server by running `bin/server`, enter the console by `bin/console`, or run the tests by `bin/rspec`.

+> Note: After updating (i.e. pulling a new version from the remote repo), be sure to run `bin/update` before you do anything.

 ## Deploy